 The best methods of removing tire marks from the concrete paver driveway

-The concrete pavers were invented due to this aforementioned requirement for the roads to be built out of flexible materials.
-Pavers are presently used all over the world due to their flexibility and ease of repairs.
+Concrete pavers were invented due to this aforementioned requirement for the roads to be built out of flexible materials.
+Pavers are presently used worldwide due to their flexibility and ease of repairs.

 Why are concrete driveway pavers so popular?